-What Can a Handyman Do in Carnation, Washington?
+What Can a Handyman Do Without a License in Carnation, Washington?

 In Carnation (King County), a handyman who advertises/works as a contractor generally must be registered as a Washington State contractor with the WA Department of Labor & Industries (L&I), even for small jobs—Washington does not provide a broad “under-$X handyman” exemption from contractor registration.
 In addition to state contractor registration (bond + insurance), you typically need a Washington State business license (issued via the WA Dept. of Revenue’s Business Licensing Service) and a City of Carnation business license endorsement/registration to legally operate.